kaicoleridge/VecTor/README.md

 And many more!

 ## ✉️ Can I Invite VecTor to my Discord Server?
 Right now this Bot is NOT avaliable for public use in other servers.
 This bot has been hardcoded to work with my server only.
-I will be releasing it publically in the future so stay tuned.
+I have no plans to make it a public use bot just yet.

 ### 🔗 Join my Discord!
 If you would like to use and get updates about VecTor join my Discord Server or  <br> if you have any questions DM me over on Discord!